 - Applied theatre in trauma zones

 - Applied theatre and criticality

 - Charter schools

 Teaching | Current

 - EDPROFST 754 Special Topic: Critical Research Methodologies in Education

-- Claire Coleman PhD 2010 Dancing through the fourth wall: How can the philosophical underpinnings of process drama and critical pedagogy explicitly interrelate, and what tensions and opportunities are offered when they dance together.
+- Claire Coleman.
+Dancing through the fourth wall.
+How can the philosophical underpinnings of process drama and critical pedagogy explicitly interrelate?
+Enrolled 2011.

 - Chair, CRSTIE Research Committee